brian6382/javascript_project/README.md

 - Go live or start your server
 ## contact & license information.
 You can forke the project
+## dependencies
+-Monitor milk production and sale,for Brookside Dairies.
 ## Technologies Used
 HTML, CSS AND JAVASCRIPT.
 ## contact